akeneo/sfcc-helpcenter/content/md/first-steps/what-data.md

 ::: info
 (1) The connector imports all **attribute options** with their translations.<br>

-(2) As **metric attributes** do not exist in SFCC, the connector converts this into **text attribute** type.<br>
+(2) As **metric attributes** do not exist in SFCC, the connector converts them into **text attributes**.<br>

-(3) As SFCC does not support the import of binary files other than images, the connector only imports **the relative PIM path** for this attribute.<br>
+(3) As SFCC does not support the import of binary files other than images, the connector only imports **the relative PIM path** for this type of attributes.<br>

 (4) As SFCC does not support the import of binary files other than images, the connector only imports **image assets binaries**.<br>

-(5) As PIM should only manage "cold" information, your product **price** as well as **stock** information should not be retrieved by the cartridge.
-You should have a "direct" connection between your ERP and your SFCC for that.
+(5) As Akeneo PIM should only manage "cold" information, your product **price** as well as **stock** information should not be retrieved by the cartridge.
+You need a "direct" connection between your ERP and your SFCC for that.
 The PIM **price** attribute is only for the "reference price" of your product.

-(6) `Table attribute` type does not exist by default in the PIM.
-Such attribute type has been developed as an add-on by our Solution Partner [Flagbit](https://marketplace.akeneo.com/extension/table-attribute), and also the [Webkul](https://marketplace.akeneo.com/extension/akeneo-table-attribute) company.
+(6) `Table attributes` do not exist by default in the PIM.
+This attribute type has been developed as an add-on by our Solution Partner [Flagbit](https://marketplace.akeneo.com/extension/table-attribute), and the [Webkul](https://marketplace.akeneo.com/extension/akeneo-table-attribute) company.
-**Please note the Akeneo Connector for SFCC is compatible with any of these add-ons**.
+**Please note that the Akeneo Connector for SFCC is compatible with any of these add-ons**.
-As SFCC does not have a table attribute type, the connector imports table data into a SFCC **text area** attribute as a **JSON structure**.
+As SFCC does not have a table attribute type, the connector imports table data into an SFCC **text area** attribute as a **JSON structure**.
 :::